LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 p bob.age          # => NoMethodError
 ```
 The above example we have hidden the implementation details of the instance method `age` from being accessed from outside of the class.
 This was acheived by the use of the private method which is an access modifier.
 Hence the instance method `age` can only accessed from the within the Student class.

+## Example 34
+What is returned/output in the code?
+Why did it make more sense to use a module as a mixin vs. defining a parent class and using class inheritance?